Skip to Content

 Moving Yourself

-If you want to rent a moving truck and do the move yourself, you might have the option to save a bit of money.
+If you want to rent a moving truck for moving, you can save a bit of money.
 But there are some aspects to consider too.
-First of all, you’ll have to figure out the size of the moving truck you’ll need to rent.
-Smaller moving trucks may be cheaper, but you might not be able to fit all your belongings in them.
-Many rental companies charge by the mile as well as by the day, so ensure your cost estimate includes both!
+First, you’ll have to figure out the moving truck size you’ll need to rent.
+Smaller moving trucks may be cheaper, but you might only be able to fit some of your belongings in them.
+Many rental companies charge by mile and day, so ensure your cost estimate includes both!

 Other costs to account for in your DIY moving budget include: